 Life happens, we understand that.
 Our Outreach program addresses those circumstances that, without intervention would result in a need for birds being surrendered.
 We assess needs, and provide assistance with the goal of keeping families and birds together.

 Fresh is Best –

 Our fresh food program starts with a partnership with Double B Farm,a local family produce farm.
 We get all our in-season produce from them via weekly subscription “boxes” as well as VERY generous donations of produce.
-During the off-season, we buy organic produce from the local Sprouts Farmers Market , and a few other select stores in the area, to provide the biggest variety of fresh produce we can to the birds.
+During the off-season, we buy organic produce from the local Sprouts Farmers Market , Earth Fare, and a few other select stores in the area, to provide the biggest variety of fresh produce we can to the birds.
 The key to feeding a complete diet is offering the widest variety of foods to cover a broad nutritional spectrum.